deta/cloud-docs/docs/Lib.md

 </Tabs>

 :::note
-A "Deta Base" (or simply database) is like a Key-Value store, a collection or a PostgreSQL/MySQL table.
-TODO: better wording
+A "Deta Base" (or simply database) is a Key-Value store, like a collection or a PostgreSQL/MySQL table.
 :::

 ## Using

 Deta's **`Base`** class offers the following methods to interact with your Deta Base:

   - [**`put`**](#put) – Stores an item in the database.
 It will update an item if they key already exists.
 You would use put to also update an item.
   - [**`insert`**](#insert) – Stores an item in the database but raises an error if the key already exists. `insert`is ~2x slower than `put`.